How to Travel from San Diego to Mexico

 From Tijuana Airport, you can connect to more than 30 destinations in Mexico, including Mexico City, or visit some of the other destinations in Baha California like Mexicali, which can be reached from San Diego in under two hours by car.

 The Best Way to Go from San Diego to Mexico

-The easiest way to travel from San Diego to Mexico is to cross via the land border at San Ysidro.
+The easiest way to travel from San Diego to Mexico is to cross via the land border at the San Ysidro border crossing.
+It's one of the busiest land border crossings in the United States!
 If you’re staying in downtown San Diego, you can reach the border crossing from downtown in just under 30 minutes if you’re traveling by car.
-Driving across the border is one of the easiest ways to cross into Mexico, and in most cases, you won’t even have to leave your vehicle if you have the proper documents to enter Mexico.
+Driving across the border is one of the easiest ways to cross into Mexico, and in most cases, you won’t even have to leave your vehicle if you have the proper documents to enter Mexico

 Where to Cross the border of San Diego and Mexico

 You can cross the Mexican border by car at the San Ysidro Crossing (just use Google maps) which goes from San Diego to Tijuana.
 Over 600,000 people cross this border each week.
 The process is very straightforward, and the border is open 24/7.
 If you’re looking for the quickest crossing, it is best to arrive first thing in the morning to beat the crowds and if it is your first time crossing, it is recommended that you cross during daylight hours.
 U.S. and Mexican officials both recommend avoiding driving on the roads at night for safety.
 A great tip is to download the official Customs and Border Protection mobile app, which will allow you to view current wait times at the border.